Dre Campbell Farm

 Identification

-Both the adult beetles and the larvae (small slug-like grubs) can do a great deal of damage to plants [1].
+The adult beetles, and the larvae (small, slug-like grubs) can do a great deal of damage to plants [1].
 You’ll often spot these rosemary bugs in groups on the stems of your plants.

 Also, the beetles are most active during the late summer months.
-So if you see these colorful critters congregating on susceptible plants during this time, you’ll want to take action before they get out of control.
+If you spot these colorful critters on vulnerable plants, act quickly.
+Don’t let them get out of hand.

 How to Get Rid of Rosemary Beetles Naturally